Lozenge Tilings of a Hexagon and q-Racah Ensembles

 Note that $\alpha,\beta,\delta$ does not depend on $n$.
-In the rest of this subsection we only consider the trigonometric case with the following restrictions
+In the rest of this subsection, we only consider the trigonometric case with the following restrictions

 for some $j,k,l,m,\in\mathbb{Z}$ such that $|l-m|$ is an odd integer.
 One can verify that the $q$-Racah weight $w(y)$ \eqref{eq:q-racah weight} is non-negative for all $y=0,1,\cdots, -ng_{\gamma_n}$.
-Propositon 6.1. in \cite{van1998multivariable} offers a general criterion for trigonometric $q-$Racah polynomials where $w(y)$ is non negative.
+Proposition 6.1. in \cite{van1998multivariable} offers a general criterion for trigonometric $q$-Racah polynomials where $w(y)$ is non-negative.

 We make the following scaling assumptions